Larry King Show: Final year

-Since 1981, King's primary guest host had been Jim Bohannon.
-Bohannon soon gained his own audience and began hosting his own Saturday evening call-in show on Mutual in 1984, with a format identical to King's program.
+Beginning in 1981, Jim Bohannon became King's primary guest host.
+Bohannon soon gained his own audience and in 1984, he began hosting his own Saturday night call-in show on Mutual with a format identical to King's program.
 In 1993, in accordance with King's desire to reduce his workload, Mutual moved The Larry King Show to a shorter afternoon time slot; King's original overnight time slot was taken over by Bohannon.
 At that time, most radio stations with a talk show format had an established policy of scheduling local programming in the late afternoons (3 to 6 p.m.
 Eastern Time) when Mutual now broadcast King's program.

 As a result, many of King's overnight affiliates declined to carry the daytime show and it was unable to generate the same number of listeners.
 After sixteen years on Mutual, King decided to resign from the program, with his final broadcast heard on May 27, 1994.
 David Brenner took over King's afternoon slot on Mutual, hosting The David Brenner Show until 1996.
 Mutual affiliates were given the option of carrying the audio of King's new CNN evening television program.
 Westwood One, owner of Mutual since 1985, continued to air a radio simulcast of King's CNN show until December 31, 2009.
-Bohannon continued to host King's original late night slot until shortly before his death in November, 2022.
+Bohannon continued to host King's original late night slot until shortly before his death in November 2022.
 Bohannon was replaced by Rich Valdes.

 George Washington University, in Washington, D.C., holds the archives of this show.